Alvin-Varghese/Kaggle-house_pricing/README.md

 $ conda install -c conda-forge lightgbm
 ```

-You can run the notebook now and while I have tried to add comments wherever possible and kept the code in segments for esier understanding, I'll be updating this ReadMe or the notebook itself for more explanations.
+You can fork the repository and work on your models; and while I have tried to add comments wherever possible and kept the code in segments for esier understanding, this is still far from being a instructive project.
+I'll be updating this ReadMe or the notebook itself for more explanations.

 License
 ------